peterbourgon/ff/README.md

 # ff [![go.dev reference](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white&style=flat-square)](https://pkg.go.dev/github.com/peterbourgon/ff/v4) [![Latest Release](https://img.shields.io/github/v/release/peterbourgon/ff?style=flat-square)](https://github.com/peterbourgon/ff/releases/latest) ![Build Status](https://github.com/peterbourgon/ff/actions/workflows/test.yaml/badge.svg?branch=main)

-ff is a flags-first approach for programs to receive runtime configuration.
+ff is a flags-first approach to configuration.

-As the name suggests, it's all based on flags.
-Every config parameter is expected to be defined as a flag, to ensure that `myprogram -h` will reliably describe the complete configuration surface area of the program.
+The basic rationale is that that `myprogram -h` should reliably describe the complete configuration "surface area" of a program.
+Therefore, every config parameter should be defined as a flag.
+This module provides a simple and robust way to define those flags, and to parse them from command-line arguments, environment variables, and/or a config file.

 Building a command-line application in the style of `kubectl` or `docker`?
-[Command](#command) offers a declarative approach that may be simpler and easier to maintain than common alternatives.
+[Command](#command) provides a declarative approach that's simpler to write, and easier to maintain, than many common alternatives.

 ## Usage

-This module provides a getopts(3)-style flag set, which can be used as follows.
+This module provides a getopts(3)-inspired flag set, used as follows.

 ```go
 fs := ff.NewFlags("myprogram")